tinymce/tinymce-docs/ui-components/autocompleter.md

 ## Interactive example

-This example shows two examples of how to create a charmap autocompleter.
+The following shows two examples of how to create a charmap autocompleter.
 The first autocompleter is constructed using the standard autocompleter item and will show whenever a `:` character is typed plus at least one additional character.
 The second autocompleter is constructed using [CardMenuItems](#cardmenuitem) and will show whenever a `-` character is typed plus at least one additional character.

 {% include live-demo.html id="autocompleter" height="300" tab="js" %}